CURRENT MEMBERS

 christoph.ratzke (at) cmfi.uni-tuebingen.de

 Christoph's scientific interests range widely from biology to physics and everything in between.
-After studying biochemistry, he did his PhD in single-molecule biophysics, followed by a postdoc at the MIT to explore the secret life of microbe. (short CV)
+After studying biochemistry, he did his PhD in single-molecule biophysics, followed by a postdoc at the MIT to explore the secret life of microbes. (short CV)

 Postdoc